-High Q: High A: Medium C: Medium High Q: High A: High C: High Not sensitive Q: High A: Medium C: Medium
+High Q: High A: High C: Medium High Q: High A: High C: High Not sensitive Q: High A: High C: Medium

-IR.LIR.K.Slat.Ldig is recorded from full or variable conditions but Saccharina latissima is also typical of reduced salinity conditions (Connor et al., 2004).
+Both IR.LIR.K.Slat.Ft and IR.LIR.K.Slat.Pk are recorded from full salinity conditions but Saccharina latissima is also typical of variable or reduced salinity conditions (Connor et al., 2004).
 In a laboratory experiment, Saccharina latissima (studied as Laminaria saccharina) survived successfully between 17-32 psu (Druehl, 1967).
 However, Gerard & DuBois (1988) reported that Saccharina latissima had a salinity tolerance of 23-31 psu.
-Optimum growth rates in algae cultured from UK waters were achieved at 31 psu, while 16 psu dramatically decreased growth rates and 8 psu resulted in the death of the alga (Burrows &Pybus 1971).
+Optimum growth rates in algae cultured from UK waters were achieved at 31 psu, while 16 psu dramatically decreased growth rates and 8 psu resulted in the death of the alga (Burrows & Pybus 1971).
 In contrast, Saccharina latissima from the White Sea responded with decreased photosynthetic rates at 6-8 psu, while severe growth reductions were noted at 2 psu (Drobyshev, 1971).
-Decreases in salinity to 5 psu for Saccharina latissima from Arctic Kongsfjorden (Spitsbergen) induced bleaching, indicative of cell damage after 5 days of incubation in the laboratory, while treatments decreasing from 20-10psu were associated with decreasing photosynthetic performance (Karsten, 2007).
-Juvenile sporophytes of Saccharina latissima can survive salinities of 13 for 3 weeks however, at 10 psu the juveniles become severely stressed and the majority die (Spurkland & Iken, 2011a).
+Decreases in salinity to 5 psu for Saccharina latissima from Arctic Kongsfjorden (Spitsbergen) induced bleaching, indicative of cell damage after 5 days of incubation in the laboratory, while treatments decreasing from 20-10psu were associated with decreasing photosynthetic performance (Karsen, 2007).
+Juvenile sporophytes of Saccharina latissima can survive salinities of 13 for 3 weeks, however, at 10 psu the juveniles become severely stressed and the majority die (Spurkland & Iken, 2011a).
 In Arctic kelp, decreases in Saccharina latissima growth were associated with decreasing salinity (Spurkland & Iken 2011a).
-Nielsen et al., (2014) also associated low growth, with decreases in salinity in a field experiment in Danish waters; while Weile (1996), recorded low growths (5.4 mm/day) in areas <14 psu.
+Neilsen et al., (2014) also associated low growth, with decreases in salinity in a field experiment in Danish waters; while Weile (1996), recorded low growths (5.4 mm/day) in areas <14 psu.
 Responses of Saccharina latissima to salinity changes are population specific.
 Exposure to salinities outside a kelp's tolerance range causes osmotic and ionic stress (Kirst 1990) resulting in decreased efficiency of their photosynthetic apparatus (<20-25%, Kirst & Wiencke, 1995).